 Mix well and let sit - Mix everything together and let sit, covered, in the fridge or at room temperature, for at least 20 minutes to let everything marinate.

 - Quinoa - instead of quinoa, you can use the traditional bulgur (cracked wheat) or any other grain.

 - Mint - if you aren't a fan of mint, or can't find any, omit it or use cilantro instead.

-- Bump up the protein - Increase the protein and make this salad a meal by adding in some chickpeas and feta cheese.
+- Bump up the protein - Increase the protein and make this salad a meal by adding in some chickpeas, beans or lentils and top with crumbled feta cheese.